niHonkage/DocsLearning/en/guides/knowledge-base/create-knowledge-and-upload-documents.md

 ### 4 Optional ETL Configuration

 In production-level applications of RAG, to achieve better data recall, multi-source data needs to be preprocessed and cleaned, i.e., ETL (extract, transform, load).
-To enhance the preprocessing capabilities of unstructured/semi-structured data, Dify supports optional ETL solutions: **Dify ETL** and [**Unstructured ETL**](https://unstructured.io/).
+To enhance the preprocessing capabilities of unstructured/semi-structured data, Fusionworks supports optional ETL solutions: **Fusionworks ETL** and [**Unstructured ETL**](https://unstructured.io/).

 > Unstructured can efficiently extract and transform your data into clean data for subsequent steps.

-ETL solution choices in different versions of Dify:
+ETL solution choices in different versions of Fusionworks:

 * The SaaS version defaults to using Unstructured ETL and cannot be changed;
-* The community version defaults to using Dify ETL but can enable Unstructured ETL through [environment variables](../../getting-started/install-self-hosted/environments.md#zhi-shi-ku-pei-zhi);
+* The community version defaults to using Fusionworks ETL but can enable Unstructured ETL through [environment variables](../../getting-started/install-self-hosted/environments.md#zhi-shi-ku-pei-zhi);
 <!-- TODO: change link -->

 Differences in supported file formats for parsing: